bitwarden/contributing-docs/docs/contributing/pull-requests/branching.md

 - Remove the Draft status from the PR
 - Add the `needs-qa` label to the PR
-- Tag the appropriate development group for review
+- Tag the appropriate development group for review and `@dept-design` if design approval is required

-**Unlike with a Long-Lived Feature Branch, when a team member approves the PR, it should remain open to be tested.**
+When a team member approves the PR, it should **remain open** to be tested.
+This is critical, as completing the PR at this point would introduce un-tested changes into `master`.

 #### QA